JustVanillaCode/VSD-FGPA-BOARD-REPO/README.md

  ### State Variables and Parameters :

- We start off with the most obvious question,
+ We start with the most obvious question,
  _What ARE parameters???_
  - Parimeters define the different states of finite state machines (FSM), which is used to control the transmission process.
    - Now we have our first parameter : `STATE_IDLE`, this is waiting for the `senndata` signal.